romagna hill towns to visit

 Fortress of San Leo

-The centerpiece of the town is the Fortress of San Leo, which has stood since the Roman times and was later enhanced by the renowned architect Francesco di Giorgio Martini.
+The centerpiece of the town is the Fortress of San Leo, which has stood since Roman times and was later enhanced by the renowned architect Francesco di Giorgio Martini.
 The fortress has served as a prison and is famed for holding the enigmatic Count Cagliostro.
 Visitors can explore the ancient fortress, the Romanesque Cathedral of San Leo, and the 9th century Parish Church of Santa Maria Assunta (one of the oldest churches in the region).

 The fortress seen from the town